apache/buildstream/doc/source/tutorial/integration-commands.rst

 .. raw:: html
    :file: ../sessions/integration-commands-build.html

-Observe in the build process above, the integration command declared on the ``base/alpine.bst`` element is run after staging the dependency artifacts into the build sandbox and before running any of the build commands, for both of the ``libhello.bst`` and ``hello.bst`` elements.
+Observe in the build process above, the integration command declared on the ``libhello.bst`` element is run after staging the dependency artifacts into the build sandbox and before running any of the build commands.

 BuildStream assumes that commands which are to be run in the build sandbox need to be run in an *integrated* sandbox.